Moduli of Gorenstein Q-homology projective planes: Explicit equations

+\begin{proof} The above discussion shows that there are at most two components.
+It remains to prove that \eqref{it1} and \eqref{it2} are indeed not equivalent.
+For instance, this can be read off from the transcendental lattices of the covering K3 surfaces, or already from their discriminants.
+The former turns out to be generically $U+\langle 36\rangle$ for \eqref{it1}, and $U+\langle 4\rangle$ for \eqref{it2} (calculated using discriminant forms as laid out in Section \ref{s:latt}). \end{proof}

-\subsubsection{Root type $A_7+2A_1$}
+\subsection{Root type $R=E_8+A_1$}

-Building on Corollary \ref{cor:fibers} and the assumption that $R$ is nodally primitive, Proposition \ref{prop:base} and Table \ref{T1} suggest to work with the base change technique starting from $X_{8211}$.
-Due to the 2-torsion section, we can use \ref{sss:2t} to search for quadratic twists with an integral section of height $4$.
-As it happens, this leads to two distinct parametrisations.
-In \ref{ss:A7+2A1}, we will deal with them directly; here we instead apply our methods to a different isotropic vector, namely $E=(a_4^\vee,0,0)+h$ with orthogonal root lattice $R_0=2A_3+2A_1$.
-By Corollary \ref{cor:fibers}, we have $\Jac(Y)=X_{4422}$.
-Based on Lemma \ref{lem:bi}, quadratic twist and section are immediate as displayed in Table \ref{T2}.
-For further ways, to realize this root type, corresponding to integral overlattices of $R$ supported on $(-2)$-curves on $Y$, see Remark \ref{rem:prim} and especially \ref{ss:A7+2A1}.
+We have already worked out a family supporting the root type $R=E_8+A_1$ in \ref{ss:321}.
+This could be obtained directly from $R$ by considering the isotropic vector $E=(e_8^\vee,0)+h$ which has exactly $R_0=E_7+A_1$ and a bisection $B'$ induced from $e_8$.
+Indeed, this behaves exactly as in \ref{ss:321}.

+\begin{Remark} The family supporting the root type $E_8+A_1$ is remarkable since it comprises Enriques surfaces with finite automorphism group (Kondo's type I in \cite{Kondo-Enriques}).
+We remind the reader that an Enriques surface has finite automorphism group if and only if the set of smooth rational curves is non-empty, yet finite.
+(Presently, there are exactly 12 smooth rational curves, i.e.~one more than displayed in Figure \ref{fig:321}.) \end{Remark}

-\subsubsection{Root type $D_6+3A_1$}
+\subsection{Root type $D_6+3A_1$}

 Proposition \ref{prop:base} and Table \ref{T1} tell us that there is an elliptic fibration on $Y$ with root lattices $D_6+2A_1$ embedding into the singular fibers.
 By Criterion \ref{crit}, the rational elliptic surface $\Jac(Y)$ is extremal.
-Note that if $R_0$ is nodally primitive, then as in Lemma \ref{lem:bi} none of these $(-2)$-curves is met by the smooth rational bisection (given by a generator $a_1$ of the third summand $A_1$).
-From \cite{MP} we can already deduce that the reducible fibers have types $I_2^*, I_2, I_2$, i.e. $\Jac(Y) = X_{222}$.
+Note that none of the resulting $(-2)$-divisors is met by the smooth rational bisection $B'$ (induced by a generator $a_1$ of the third summand $A_1$).
+As before, this implies that the reducible fibers have types $I_2^*, I_2, I_2$, i.e. $\Jac(Y) = X_{222}$, and that a suitable composition of reflections $\sigma$ takes all the $(-2)$-curves generating $R_0$ to fiber components (as stated in Proposition \ref{prop:curves}).
 On the quadratic twist $S'$, this leads to an integral section $P'$ of height $h(P')=4$ as in \ref{sss:0f}, but with the advantage of having a 2-torsion section, so that \ref{sss:2t} kicks in.
-Indeed one can easily parametrise the quadratic twists with section $P'$ as required, but this leads to two parametrisations, one for each case from \ref{sss:2t}:
+Indeed one can easily parametrise the quadratic twists with section $P'$ as required, but as indicated in Proposition \ref{prop:unique}, this leads to two parametrizations, one for each case from \ref{sss:2t}: